matthowerules/post-omakub/README.md

 Based on the todo list, there are a few remaining tasks:
 - Add automatic "yes to all" option for install everything mode
 - Add uBlock Origin Lite extension auto-install for Chrome with developer mode
-- Add Firefox extensions (LastPass and uBlock Origin) and disable telemetry

 ## Security